mozilla-lockwise/lockwise-android/docs/metrics.md

 ## Collection

-*Note: There is currently a new mozilla mobile telemetry sdk under development.
-Lockbox for android may end up using that sdk if it ships before the app is ready.
-If not, Lockbox will use the*
+*Note: There is currently a new mozilla mobile telemetry sdk under development, however it will not ship prior to the lockbox for android app.
+Once the new sdk ships we will evaluate whether or not to tear out the old implementation and replace it with the new sdk.*

 Data will be collected using this library: